ingus-t/ML-AI/100days.md

 Rules:
 • Mix of theory and practical projects
-• Focus on fundamentals.
+• Strong attention to fundamentals.
+Don't go too fast, pay attention to details.
 • Don't burn out

-What I plan to do during these 100 days:
+What I plan to do during these 100 days (things will be added/removed as I go):

 ---
 ## Python: